f5devcentral/f5-xc-terraform-examples/workflow-guides/smcn/genai-inference-at-the-edge/automation-user-guide.rst

 **STEP 6:** To validate the test infra, follow below steps
        a.
 Navigate to ``Select the Distributed Apps`` Service, next select ``system`` workspace and in overview section download global kubeconfig file
        b.
-You can use this config file to connect to managed k8s and deploy your application using your app related yaml files (for demo we have kept 2 manifest files in this folder)
+You can use this config file to connect to managed k8s and deploy your application using your app related yaml files. ``(NOTE: for demo we have kept 2 manifest files in this folder which you can download and run kubectl apply -f <file-name> just like shown below)``

         .. image:: assets/app-deploy.JPG